rycbGithub/rycbGithub/README.md

-- 👋 Hi, I’m @rycbGithub or just rycb for short.
+👋 Hello There!
-- 👀 I’m interested in all Kind of Geek Stuff and Development (naturally).
+I’m @rycbGithub or just rycb for short.
-- 🌱 I’m currently learning the meaning of Life (dunno if I'll find it).
+I’m interested in all Kind of Geek Stuff and Development (naturally).

-- 😄 Pronouns: He/Him
+Pronouns: He/Him

 <!---
 rycbGithub/rycbGithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.